 My name is Sheldon Pennicott, I am a Mixing/ Mastering engineer.
 I have worked with many well known artists, musicians and producers in the reggae industry.
-Such as Mr. Vegas, Capleton, Lady Saw, Major Lazer, Elephant Man, M.I.A and VP Records.
+Such as Mr. Vegas, Capleton, Lady Saw, Major Lazer, Busy Signal, Elephant Man, M.I.A and VP Records.

 A graduate of the University of Technology Jamaica with a bachelor's degree in Electrical Engineering, Sheldon has worked with several artists and producers across the reggae and dancehall musical scene since 2006.
 His interest in music production sparked when he started as an intern at one of Jamaica’s most recognized studios “Anchor”.
 While interning at “Anchor” he was mentored by Senior Engineer D. ‘Fatta’ Pottinger.